Domiii/NoGap/README.md

 This tutorial is aimed at those who are new to `NoGap`, and new to `Node` in general.
 It should help you bridge the gap from the [Code Snippets](#samples) to a real-world application.
+Note that the [Simple Sample App](https://github.com/Domiii/NoGap/tree/master/samples/sample_app) is also following these guidelines.

 ## Recommended File Structure
     .